ifham22/ifham22/README.md

 ## 🚀 About Me

-I am a developer who enjoys working across the stack—from low-level systems programming in **C/C++** and **Java** to building interactive user interfaces with **React** and robust backends with **Node.js**.
+I am a developer who enjoys working across the stack—from low-level systems programming in **C/C++** and **Java** to building interactive user interfaces with **React** and robust backends with **Node.js** and **PostgreSQL**.

-- 🔭 Currently exploring web application architecture
+- 🔭 Currently exploring web application architecture and database design
 - 🌱 Always learning and refining my craft
-- ⚡ Fun fact:  I'm a passionate gamer who loves exploring virtual worlds.
+- ⚡ Fun fact: When I'm not coding, I'm exploring open-world RPGs or grinding ranked matches in my favorite games

 ---

 ## 🛠️ Tech Stack